 - Cancer of the adrenal glands

 - Breast Cancer

 - Thyroid Cancer

 The evidence is insufficient to determine the effects of the technology effects on health outcomes in patients who have solid tumors, primary or metastatic, of the liver, pancreas, kidney, adrenal glands, and oligometastases, except with metastases to the spine.
+There is a lack of studies that show the use of SRS/SBRT has the expectation of a long-term benefit that could not have been attained with conventional therapy.
 Locally ablative therapies such as chemoembolization or radiofrequency ablation are established therapies for the treatment of inoperable primary liver cancer or metastatic disease.
-Currently there are no studies that directly compare SBRT with these established ablative techniques.

 Procedure Codes and Billing Guidelines: